TheWiseNoob/Laravel-JWT-Quotation-App/README.md

 ## Setup Server

-- Add the code to your existing localhost webserver setup or use `php artisan serve`.
+- Add the code to your existing local web server setup or use `php artisan serve`.
 - If using `php artisan serve`, go to http://127.0.0.1:8000.